willgozlan/syscall-symphony/README.md

 Authors: William Gozlan, Meagan Konst, Diva Harsoor

 ## About
-This is the full version of the final version of our final project for CSE522S, syscall symphony.
+This is the full version of the final version of our final project for CSE522S, called Syscall Symphony.
+This project was prepared on the Raspberry Pi 3B+ running the Raspberry Pi OS.
 See the project report for more details.

 ## Setup, Build, and Run Instructions:
 1.)
 Clone the `main` branch of this repository in your root directory.
 The commands to do so are as follows.
 Note this will require `sudo` privileges.